Haloperoxidase

 Haloperoxidases are peroxidases that are able to mediate the oxidation of halides by hydrogen peroxide.
 Both halides and hydrogen peroxide are widely available in the environment.

 Mechanistic and thermodynamic considerations

 Halogenations of organic compounds by free halogens (F2, Cl2, Br2, and sometimes I2) is generally favorable process.
 It is practiced industrially on a big scale for example.
 In nature, however, free halogens do not exist in appreciable amounts.
-The combination of hydrogen peroxide, which is widely produced by aerobic life, and halide anionsCl-, Br-, I- provides the equivalent of Cl2, Br2, I2.
+The combination of hydrogen peroxide, which is widely produced by aerobic life, and halide anions Cl-, Br-, I- provides the equivalent of Cl2, Br2, I2.
 The oxidation of these anions by hydrogen peroxide is slow in the absence of enzymes.
 These enzymes are called haloperoxidases.
 The reaction that they catalyze is: